- Register Your Laptop Computer

 - Important Security Information

 - Policy Information

 Register Your Laptop Computer

-Students can register their laptops for wired Ethernet access at NYU's locations in Florence, London, Madrid, Prague, and Tisch Asia: Singapore, by using their activated NYU NetID.
+Students can register their laptops for wired Ethernet access at certain NYU global sites by using their activated NYU NetID.
 Upon arrival, simply plug in a computer and open a web browser.
 The browser will be directed to a new, easy-to-use self-serve registration system.

 If you would like to register printers, servers, or other peripherals, or to report problems with the self-serve registration system, please contact the IT Service Desk.

 Please note that laptop access locations vary depending on the site you attend; please check with your program's student life office for details.
-Wireless service is available in the academic centers at NYU's locations in Buenos Aires, Florence, Ghana, London, Madrid, and Paris.
+Wireless service is available at a variety of locations at NYU's global sites.

 Hardware and Software Requirements